 My first year at MIT I won the Emerson scholarship for two instruments, but they only let you pick one.
 I won for both voice and piano and I picked voice.
 Then in 2012-13, I was named a Fellow in voice.
 In 2014 I switched and got a fellowship in piano.
 I have the same fellowship for this year, 2015-16.

-I think when you’re a freshman you look at Emerson Scholars and you say, well free private lessons, that’s great.
+I think when you’re a first-year, you look at Emerson Scholars and you say, well free private lessons, that’s great.
 But it’s actually a fairly serious commitment, especially when you’re going to the fellowship, which is more selective.
 There are only eight or nine of us this year who are Emerson Fellows.

 The main feature of the program is that you get to have private lessons.
 There’s also a requirement that you participate in ensemble practice.
 I’ve always done chamber music.
-If you’re a vocalist, you have to take a class about vocal repertoire, which I did when I was a freshman.
+If you’re a vocalist, you have to take a class about vocal repertoire, which I did when I was a first-year student.
 There’s no special course for piano.
 As a fellow, there’s an expectation that you give a solo recital once a year, which is a really big time commitment.
 Preparing one hour of a recital takes a huge amount of time.

 Looking back on all of your performances, classes and research, which projects stand out as the most enjoyable or the most significant for your artistic development?